Tiny people. Delicate furniture. A whole world right at your child’s fingertips. There’s nothing quite like a dollhouse.

 One downside to this playhouse is that it’s meant for small children.
 It will be hard to upgrade the furniture in the future to accommodate an older player.
 However, it’s a good entry into the world of dollhouses.

-3. Melissa & Doug Folding Princess Castle: Best themed dollhouse
+4. Melissa & Doug Folding Princess Castle: Best wooden toy castle

 The first themed dollhouse on the list: the princess castle.
 Melissa and Doug’s castle folds out to access inner rooms and includes two removable turrets, arched walkways, balconies, and a working drawbridge.